Immobilarity

 Immobilarity is the second studio album by American rapper and Wu-Tang Clan-member Raekwon, as a follow-up to Only Built 4 Cuban Linx....
-It was released in November 1999 on Loud Records, and peaked in the Top 10 of the US album charts.
+It was released in November 1999 on Wu-Tang Records, American Cream Team, Loud Records, and Columbia Records, and peaked in the Top 9 of the US album charts.
 The album was certified gold by the Recording Industry Association of America (RIAA) on December 20, 1999.